 As discussed above, for the optimization problems \textbf{P. 4} to \textbf{P. 9}, there are several ones aiming for minimizing a specific performance metric.
-When these kind of optimizations are unified in \textbf{P. 13}, the OFs are replaced by their corresponding inverse functions.
-For example, for the weighted MSE minimization of \textbf{P. 7}, the corresponding OF of \textbf{P. 13} is formulated as the inverse of the weighted MSE, i.e., Here, similar to the concept of effective MI, the following term may be viewed as the effective weighted MSE performance.
-Minimizing the effective MSE aims for simultaneously minimizing the traditional MSE and maximizing data transmission time interval.
+When these kinds of optimizations are unified in \textbf{P. 13}, the OFs are replaced by their corresponding inverse functions.
+For example, for the weighted MSE minimization of \textbf{P. 7}, the corresponding OF of \textbf{P. 13} is formulated as the reciprocal of the weighted MSE, i.e., Here, similar to the concept of effective MI, the term may be viewed as the effective weighted MSE.
+Minimizing the effective MSE aims for simultaneously minimizing the traditional MSE and maximizing the data transmission time interval.